 Now that we’ve gotten up close and personal with the Purple Harmony, let’s recap the highlights to help you decide whether it’s the best fit for you.

-Purple Harmony Pillow Complaints
+Purple Harmony Pillow Policies and FAQs

-Does the Purple Harmony Pillow need a pillowcase?
+Does the Purple Harmony pillow need a pillowcase?

 This is totally a matter of personal preference!
-The Purple Harmony Pillow is traditionally shaped, which means you can choose to dress it with a pillowcase if you like.
+The Purple Harmony pillow is traditionally shaped, which means you can choose to dress it with a pillowcase if you like.

 How thick is the Purple Harmony pillow?

-The Purple Harmony comes in two loft options: 6.5” and 7.5” inches tall.
+The Purple Harmony comes in two loft options: 6.5 and 7.5 inches tall.

-Why does the Purple Pillow smell?
+Why does the Purple Harmony pillow smell?

-You may notice that the Purple pillow has a faint plastic-y smell to it when you first unpackage it.
+You may notice that the Harmony pillow has a faint plastic-y smell to it when you first unpackage it.
 Don’t worry, it’s not toxic and is not indicative of harsh chemicals.
 Allow your pillow to air out without a pillowcase, and the smell should dissipate within 24 hours.

-Is the Purple Pillow toxic?
+Is the Purple pillow toxic?